DualBrain/gotBASIC/bam.md

 # Basic Anywhere Machine

 > All-in-one HTML file.
 BASIC interpreter with a console window.
 IDE with CodeMirror + helpful programming tools.
 Your BASIC programs.
 Your data.
 The ultimate in portability.
 Online.
 Offline.
-Powered by TiddlyWiki.

-Looks like it's based on [Google's wwwBASIC](wwwbasic.md).
+It is an enhanced version of [Google's wwwBASIC](wwwbasic.md) (a BASIC meant for the web), embedded in (or hosted by) and enhanced by [[TiddlyWiki](https://tiddlywiki.com/).

+So a single-file HTML, with IDE, tools, the interpreter, the BASIC programs, on-line/off-line, with various BASIC program export options.

 - [BASIC Anywhere Machine](https://sites.google.com/view/basicanywheremachine)
 - [IDE (browser-based)](https://basicanywheremachine.neocities.org/BAM_IDE.html)